 For Emergency Response Planning and Tier Two reports

 - Does my business have any chemicals that are Extremely Hazardous Substances (EHSs) and meet the reporting threshold?
-Check this list to determine if a chemical is an EHS and what the reporting threshold is.
+Check the List of Lists to determine if a chemical is an EHS and what the reporting threshold is.

 - Does my business, at any time, have 10,000 pounds or more of any chemical or product on site?